Church Universal and Triumphant: Meeting Elizabeth Prophet

 Prophet embarked on a speaking tour of colleges in the north-eastern states.
-On April 1961 he spoke at Boston University, where he met a 21-year old undergraduate student of political science, Elizabeth Clare Ytreberg (nee Wulf).
+In April 1961 he spoke at Boston University, where he met a 21-year old undergraduate student of political science, Elizabeth Clare Ytreberg (nee Wulf).
 Born to a German father and Swiss mother, the latter of whom was a Christian Scientist, Elizabeth had an interest in esotericism.
 Like Prophet, Elizabeth was married, but they swiftly established a relationship, annulled their existing marriages, and married each other.
 Between 1961 and 1966, Prophet trained his new wife to become a co-Messenger of the Ascended Masters, claiming that he was going so with the assistance of two Ascended Masters in particular, Morya and Saint Germain.

 In 1962 the Prophets moved the Summit Lighthouse headquarters to Fairfax, Virginia, establishing a teaching center in their home.
 They then established an inner circle of dedicated members within the Lighthouse, known as the Keepers of the Flame Fraternity.
 There, they purchased a mechanised printing press, allowing them to greatly expand the production of Ashram Notes.
 Mark Prophet's 1965 book The Soulless Ones reflected his growing concerns about extraterrestrials whom he thought were combating the Ascended Masters' efforts to perfect human society.

 The Prophets briefly relocated to Vienna, Virginia and then in 1965 to Colorado Springs.
 There they bought a 19th-century mansion in the centre of the city, which became their home and the Summit Lighthouse's headquarters; they named it La Tourelle.
 The group's most committed members moved into this property with the Prophets and their children.
 Whitsel believed that the relocation to Colorado and away from the vicinity of Washington DC reflected the group's growing suspicion of the federal government; by this point, the group was espousing a belief in a conspiracy of the government, mainstream religion, and extraterrestrials to combat its attempts to build earthly perfection.

 In Colorado Springs, they replaced Ashram Notes with Pearls of Wisdom, a weekly newspaper distributed for free to anyone interested, allowing them to attract a larger pool of people around their work.
 In Colorado, the Summit Lighthouse launched its nationwide conferences, called Ascended Master Conclaves, initially held on a 200-acre ranch outside the city which they leased.

 In 1969 they established a regional teaching center in Santa Barbara, calling it "the Motherhouse".
 By 1971 this was being used as the site for the administration of a two-week training course, called the Ascended Master University.
 In 1970 they also launched the Montessori International School for the children of their followers, which was based on the educational theories of Maria Montessori.
 Between 1969 and 1972, the Prophets began traveling abroad – to Latin America, Africa, the Middle East, Europe, and India – to promote their teachings.
 Over the course of the 1970s, the group would see a substantial growth in its membership.
 In 1972, the Prophets issued Climb the Highest Mountain, a book explaining their teachings.